 The IMF provides policy advice to governments and central banks, publishes research, statistics, forecasts, and analysis; helps countries overcome economic difficulties and poverty; and offers technical assistance and training to governments.
-The IMF Elibrary is a UC Berkeley licensed database that includes IMF publications and statistical titles, as well as the Annual Report on Exchange Arrangements and Exchange Restrictions.
-IMF data is free to the public.
+The IMF E-library is a UC Berkeley licensed database that includes IMF publications and statistical titles, as well as the Annual Report on Exchange Arrangements and Exchange Restrictions.
+The IMF free version of their data to the public but UC Berkeley also subscribes to some added value databases such as CEIC.

 Annual Report of the Executive Board.
 Overview of IMF activities each year with detailed fiscal data of IMF operations in the appendices.